Could Biden get an infrastructure deal done today?

-WASHINGTON (NewsNation Now) — President Joe Biden will head to Capitol Hill early Thursday to push his revised domestic policy bill and a related bipartisan infrastructure plan with divided House Democrats after days of prolonged negotiations over his ambitious social and climate policies and how to pay for them.
+WASHINGTON (NewsNation Now) — President Joe Biden headed to Capitol Hill early Thursday to push his revised domestic policy bill and a related bipartisan infrastructure plan with divided House Democrats after days of prolonged negotiations over his ambitious social and climate policies and how to pay for them.

 The president has wanted to announce at least the framework of a deal before departing later Thursday on global summits.